MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

 6. If you need to migrate additional mailboxes to a different satellite location, repeat steps 2 through 4 for each specific satellite location.

 ## Multi-geo reporting
-**Multi-Geo Usage Reports** in the Office 365 admin center displays the user count by geo location.
+**Multi-Geo Usage Reports** in the Microsoft 365 admin center displays the user count by geo location.
 The report displays user distribution for the current month and provides historical data for the past 6 months.

 ## See also